coffeeandc0d3/brightness-controller.non-hardware.controller/README.md

 Clone the repo and inside the directory run:

-java slider.java
+java solve.java

-*Tips: This can be useful as a panel plugin that could run 'java slider.java' when the plugin is clicked on.
+*Tips: This can be useful as a panel plugin that could run 'java solve.java' when the plugin is clicked on.
 See https://github.com/levimake/xfce4-genmon-panel-scripts
-An example (xfce-only) would be adding one of the Genmon Monitor plugins to your XFCE panel and having the plugin run bash /home/$your-name/your-script.sh and inside this script.sh you would have an on-click command: java slider.java
+An example (xfce-only) would be adding one of the Genmon Monitor plugins to your XFCE panel and having the plugin run bash /home/$your-name/your-script.sh and inside this script.sh you would have an on-click command: java solve.java